-Talbot Specialist School provides education for young people from ages 11 to19 with a wide range of learning needs.
-Cheryl Gaughan, the Vice Principal, told us about the immense impact Clicker is having on students there:
+Talbot Specialist School provide education for young people aged 11-19 with a wide range of learning needs.
+Cheryl Gaughan, the Head of Service, told us about the immense impact Clicker is having on students there:

-Although I use it a lot with children who have special needs, the good thing about Clicker is that you can use it with both children who have special needs and those who don’t.
-A child doesn’t have to have a disability or a need to use Clicker because it’s useful and engaging for every child.
-I think that’s the nice thing about it - it’s not seen as something that only special education students can use, but all children in any setting, too.”
+Although I use it a lot with children who have SEND, the good thing about Clicker is that you can use it with both children who have SEND and those who don’t.
+A child doesn’t have to have a disability or a need, because it’s useful and engaging for every child.
+I think that’s the nice thing about it, is that it’s not seen as something that only SEND children can use but all children in any setting, too.'

 Read this wonderful story in full here.